mickeys/non_trivial_gnuplot/graphing_ping/README.md

 sleep $(( interval * 2 ))				# time to get several data points
 ```

 We'll specify `$outfile` later.
+The above code:

+* does the `ping`
-The above does the `ping` command, sending it's output through `grep` (to which I've specified a filter that returns only the time portion), which is added to the end of `$outfile`, and because I've finished up that line with `&` the ping runs in the background, hidden from sight.
-Then the foreground program sleeps for twice the `$interval` in order to gather enough data to begin graphing.
-The phrase `Collecting data...` reassures the human that everything is proceeding as planned.
+* sends the result to the `grep` command (to which I've specified a filter that returns only the time portion)
+* the result of which is written to the end of `$outfile`
+* and because I've ended that line with `&` the `ping` runs in the background, hidden from sight, while the foreground program sleeps for twice the `$interval` in order to gather enough data to begin graphing.

-NOTE: I had to specify `/usr/local/bin/grep` to get the optionally-installed version that I use, rather than the system-installed default version, to have the ``--line-buffered` functionality.
+* The phrase `Collecting data...` reassures a human viewer that things are proceeding as planned.

+(In order to get the enhanced `--line-buffered` functionality of `grep` I installed GNU Grep package into `/usr/local/bin/grep` as the Apple-provided `grep` is too basic.)

 ### The grapher

-Now that we are collecting data, we have something to graph.
-We'll be using <a href="https://en.wikipedia.org/wiki/Gnuplot">gnuplot</a>, a free, widely-available program, to plot our data.
+To graph the data being gathered by the collector we'll be using <a href="https://en.wikipedia.org/wiki/Gnuplot">gnuplot</a>, a free, widely-available program, to plot our data.
 The grapher code looks like:

 ```
 while true ; do							# continue forever until ^C at terminal